 When equities are bought or sold in Australia, title or legal ownership of those equities is exchanged for money.
 This exchange is called settlement.
 The diagram below shows the relationship between Australia's trading, clearing and settlement services:

 Settlement is effected by a world-class computer system called CHESS, which stands for the Clearing House Electronic Sub-register System.
-Usually, three business days after a buyer and seller agree to a trade, CHESS effects the settlement of that trade.
+Usually, two business days after a buyer and seller agree to a trade, CHESS effects the settlement of that trade.
 It does this by transferring the title or legal ownership of the shares while simultaneously facilitating the transfer of money for those shares between participants via their respective banks.
 This type of settlement is called Delivery versus Payment (DvP).
 It is irrevocable.